isawnyu/pleiades.datasets/README.md

 - `data/bibliography/zotero.csv`: The complete bibliographic library cited in references throughout the dataset.
 - `data/changelogs/`: Monthly changelogs in HTML format since 2009.
 - `data/data_quality`: Some metrics.
-- `gis`: CSV files tested in [QGIS](https://www.qgis.org/en/site/) (likely better than the original CSV package, which is now deprecated, for most use cases).
+- `data/gis`: CSV files tested in [QGIS](https://www.qgis.org/en/site/) (likely better than the original CSV package, which is now deprecated, for most use cases).
+- Deprecation of legacy CSV export in `data/csv`.
+The new `data/gis` package is likely better for your purposes.

 We encourage use and citation of numbered releases for scholarly work that will be published in static form.